 Revamp your approach to growth by using your best customers as a research laboratory.
 Analyze the characteristics of your best buyers to understand why your products resonate with them, why they choose your company, and what led to their purchasing decisions.

 When you understand why your customers choose you, you can scale the success you see with your best buyers by targeting similar accounts.
 At the same time, getting to know your buyers will give you the insight you need to create new products and services that will prime your company for growth.

 Check out the following blog post to learn how to analyze your customer base and scale your success: How to Create an Ideal Customer Profile (ICP).

 4. Leave your comfort zone to create new opportunities.

-Growth hacking, though strategic, is not about playing it safe; in order to really accelerate your organization’s growth, you need to leave your comfort zone.
-Don’t be afraid to explore different approaches, audiences and channels in search of new opportunities.
+Growth hacking, although strategic, is not about playing it safe; in order to really accelerate your organization’s growth, you need to leave your comfort zone.
+Don’t be afraid to explore different approaches, audiences, and channels in search of new opportunities.